 ¼ teaspoon salt

-Transfer the baking sheet into the oven and bake until the cookies become golden brown on top and around the edges, around 12-14 minutes.
+4. Transfer baking sheet into the oven and bake until cookies become golden brown on top and around the edges, around 12-14 minutes.
 Make sure you check after 10 minutes to prevent over-browning, as cooking time may vary slightly.

 Canned Pumpkin Pudding